 The swab test is only usually necessary if:

 - you’re at risk of having a different infection

 - your symptoms keep coming back

-What can you do to help avoid getting thrush?
+What can you do to help avoid getting vaginal thrush?

-There are a number of things you can do to help you avoid getting Thrush.
+There are a number of things you can do to help you avoid getting vaginal thrush.

-Use water or non-perfumed moisturizing cream instead – if you’re unsure what type to use ask a pharmacist for advice.
-You could try using an emollient cream or ointment such as E45 on your skin outside your vagina too.
+Instead, use water or non-perfumed moisturising cream.
+You could also try using an emollient cream or ointment such as E45 on the skin outside your vagina.

 Although there isn’t a lot of research behind this, Doctors do suggest that tight clothing could be a factor as aeration is important to avoid creating the right conditions for Thrush to thrive.

 Can I have sex when I have vaginal thrush?

 It is advised not to have sex if you are experiencing vaginal thrush.